Chloe070196/Chloe070196/README.md

 ![SVG Image](./assets/svg/vscode2-svgrepo-com.svg)
 ![SVG Image](./assets/svg/github-142-svgrepo-com.svg)

 Working with these tools daily, I keep discovering new features and settings.
 VS Code has been absolutely great, especially for resolving conflicts occuring upon merges.
-I can't wait to see what other cool feature I'm going to stumble upon as I keep experimenting around!
+I can't wait to see what other cool features I'm going to stumble upon as I keep experimenting around!

 ### Documentation